 Jennifer Argo received the 2014 Erin Anderson Award for an emerging female marketing scholar and mentor, awarded by The American Marketing Association Foundation.

 Robert Fisher received the American Marketing Association’s Distinguished Service Award in 2014.

-Joel Gehman was the Finalist for the Past President's Best Paper Award in 2014 from the Western Academy of Management.
+Joel Gehman was the finalist for the Best Dissertation Award from the Social Issues in Management Division of the Academy of Management.